 Who Sets the Agenda?
 Diplomatic Capital and Small State Influence in the United Nations

 How do states seek to influence IOs’ agendas, and which states succeed in these efforts?
 I challenge many prevailing theories about who influences IOs’ agendas—for example, the assumption that powerful states exert agenda control, or that individuals are unimportant relative to structural, state-level features.
-In my dissertation, I examine why some small states—like Ireland, Costa Rica, and Liechtenstein—are effective at shaping the United Nations (UN) agenda, even in the face of powerful states’ opposition.
+In my book project, I examine why some small states—like Ireland, Costa Rica, and Liechtenstein—are effective at shaping the United Nations (UN) agenda, even in the face of powerful states’ opposition.

 I argue that while material power is important in explaining some of IO politics, individual diplomats play a crucial role as well.
 States can influence the early stages of policymaking—when agendas are set and coalitions are built—with diplomatic capital, a form of social power developed through skilled representation.
 Diplomatic capital can be actively pursued, or can be an unintended consequence of resource constraints on diplomatic rotation.
 Just as individual effectiveness matters in domestic legislatures, diplomat effectiveness matters in IOs.
 By cultivating diplomatic capital, small states can be more influential than their size would suggest.
 I proposed three mechanisms by which diplomatic experience translates to capital: developing social networks, gaining substantive expertise over issues, and attaining mastery over institutional rules.